justtherightsize/empo/README.md

 python ./src/pipe_arun.py -sa dpo32 -ss 4
 ```

-## Evaluation
+## Evaluation: Reproducing results
-Genrate predictions with *src.pipe_gen.py* then run the following metrics on the predictions.
+The script *src.pipe_gen.py* generates a pandas dataframe with the predictions for the entire test set (seel also section *Inference*).
+Empathy metrics can be measured on these predictions (saved as .csv with sep=*~*) or their subset.
+The predictions are also prepared in the **predictions** folder.
+The exception are the Language Understanding benchmarks, which are run on the models themselves.

 ### diffEpitome and BERTscore
 Run *src.run_metrics_on_saved_df.py* on a csv dataframe (preds_...) with predictions.